Dan2020dan/awesome-chatgpt-prompts/README.md

 ## Correct grammar from native language to any spoken language, translated grammatically correctly
 Contributed by: [@Dan2020dan](https://github.com/Dan2020dan)

-> Corrects the following sentence in any language: <<Language:>>, <<sentence>>.
+> Corrects the following sentence in any language: "Language:", "sentence".
 I will give you the language and sentence immediately, but now only respond with OK if you understand.

 ## Contributors 😍